RTEMS/rtems-docs/c_user/object_services.rst

 This directive is strictly local and does not impact task scheduling.

 The string returned is from constant space.
 Do not modify or free it.

+.. _rtems_object_get_api_class_name:

 OBJECT_GET_API_CLASS_NAME - Obtain Class Name
 ---------------------------------------------